 A bit later, a group of patriotic members of the Finnish press organized a fund-raiser for "newspaper pension funds", as trick to get a promoting and financing of a free press for the Finns to voice themselves, to combat Russia's free speech censorship.

-Sibelius created tableaux (called 'Music for Press Ceremony'illustrating episodes in Finland´s past, which was to be presented at the Press Celebrations held in November that year.
-Seed of the Finlandia Hymn (which Sibelius created from the piece inspired by Topelius), was played as the last of the seven pieces (aa covert protest against increasing censorship from the Russian Empire).
+Sibelius created tableaux (called 'Music for Press Ceremony') illustrating episodes in Finland´s past, which was to be presented at the Press Celebrations held in November that year.
+Seed of the Finlandia Hymn (which Sibelius created from the piece inspired by Topelius), was played as the last of the seven pieces (as a covert protest against increasing censorship from the Russian Empire).

 The Name